tillvit/tillvit-template/modules/vertexfield/module.md

  - arrowx: the x position of the center of this arrow
  - arrowy: the y position of the center of this arrow
  - arrowz: the z position of the center of this arrow
- - data: a table that includes the beat and column of this arrow: {beat, column}
+ - data: a table that includes the beat and column of this arrow: {beat, column}.
+Column numbers start from 0.